hadley/adv-r/functions.md

 Understanding scoping allows you to:

 * build tools by composing functions, as described in [[first-class-functions]]
-* overrule the usual evaluation rules and [[computing-on-the-language]]
+* overrule the usual evaluation rules and [[compute on the language|computing-on-the-language]]

 R has two types of scoping: __lexical scoping__, implemented automatically at the language level, and __dynamic scoping__, used in select functions to save typing during interactive analysis.
 We describe lexical scoping here because it is intimately tied to function creation.
 Dynamic scoping is described in the context of [[controlling evaluation|Evaluation]].

-Lexical scoping looks up symbol values using how functions are nested when they were written, not when they were called.
+Lexical scoping looks up symbol values using how functions are nested when they were created, not how they are nested when they are called.
 With lexical scoping, you can figure out where the value of each variable will be looked up only by looking at the definition of the function, you don't need to know anything about how the function is called.

 The "lexical" in lexical scoping doesn't correspond to the usual English definition ("of or relating to words or the vocabulary of a language as distinguished from its grammar and construction") but comes from the computer science term "lexing", which is part of the process that converts code represented as text to meaningful pieces that the programming language understands.
 It's lexical in this sense, because you only need the definition of the functions, not how they are called.

 There are four basic principles behind R's implementation of lexical scoping:

 * name masking
-* functions vs. variable
+* functions vs. variables
 * a fresh start
 * dynamic lookup

+You probably know some of these principles already - test your knowledge by mentally running the code in each block before looking at the answers.

 ### Name masking